Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 CRM solutions serve several important goals:

-• Customer identification and segmentation – CRM solutions split customers into separate categories in order to create separate audiences united by type, interest, different demographic parameters – so on and so forth.
+• Customer identification and segmentation — CRM software splits customers into categories in order to create separate audiences united by type, interest, different demographic parameters, etc. With the advent of AI, CRM systems undergo drastic transformations as well, with personalized offers and AI-driven segmentation landing on the list of top trends for tour and activity operators;

 • Sales process automation — CRM is an efficient way to structure and automate your sales funnel by splitting it into phases that best match your business specifics.

 Tour operator back-office systems can incorporate CRM solutions differently.
-There can be built-in CRM modules that come as a constituent part of the back-office.
-However, a more popular way is to integrate back-office software with external specialized CRM solutions – the likes of Salesforce, HubSpot, Pipedrive, or others.
+There can be built-in CRM modules that come as a constituent part of the back office.
+However, a more popular way is to integrate back-office software with external specialized CRM solutions — the likes of Salesforce, HubSpot, Pipedrive, or others.
+Common CRM integrations for tour operators include loyalty programs and repeat-purchase analytics, especially for businesses focusing on high-value FITs and corporate customers.

 GP Solutions travel back-office for tour operators

-Business rules block is another important element within a tour operator back-office.
-Its purpose is to aggregate and govern the internal logic and commercial conditions of running tour operator business.
-In particular, business rules engine can be used to:
+The business rules engine is another important element within a tour operator’s back office.
+Its purpose is to aggregate and govern the internal logic and commercial conditions of running a tour operator business.
+In particular, a business rules engine can be used to:

-• Configure various business rules and guidelines (for ex., sell only certain products to some sales channels, print out vouchers in any case or only after the payment, book a travel product not earlier than X days before the departure and so on and so forth);
+• Configure various business rules and guidelines (for example, sell only certain products to some sales channels, always print out vouchers or only after the payment, book a travel product not earlier than X days before the departure, and so on);

-• Define product preferences (for ex., own inventory prior to contracted from a 3rd-party);
+• Define product preferences (for instance, prefer own inventory to contracted from a third party);

-• Set the company’s own penalties or tighten penalties of suppliers (e.g. change the penalty date or add own rate to the supplier’s penalty).
+• Set the company’s own penalties or tighten the penalties of suppliers (e.g., change the penalty date or add the company’s own rate to the supplier’s penalty).

 Finances

-This software segment serves to track financial operations and acquire complete information regarding the tour operator’s financial flows.
+This software segment serves to track financial operations and acquire complete information regarding a tour operator’s financial flows.
 It normally involves the following items:

 • General ledger.
-This is the main resource used to document and track business’ transactions related to various actors within a tour operator system: tour operator itself, agents, suppliers, partners.
-This section aggregates bookings stats, invoices and financial reports to give a generalized view of the current tour operator financial stats.
+This is the main resource used to document and track a business’ transactions related to various actors within a tour operator system: the tour operator itself, agents, suppliers, and partners.
+This section aggregates booking stats, invoices, and financial reports to provide a generalized view of the current tour operator financial stats.

 • Deposit section.
 This segment is used to track and control the status of prepaid deposits made by agencies for booking travel products.

 • Invoicing.
 Whenever a financial transaction is made, an invoice is generated on the back-office side.
 It is typically issued for clients or suppliers.
-Invoicing section accumulates all amounts and statuses of issued invoices in order to provide an aggregated picture of the current status of all transactions – how much is covered, due, overdue, etc.
+The invoicing section accumulates all amounts and statuses of issued invoices in order to show an aggregated picture of the current status of all transactions — how much is covered, due, overdue, etc.

 GP Solutions travel back-office invoice system

-Own accounting is available to this or that extent in any tour operator back-office.
-But the common practice nowadays is to also connect specialized accounting software like Sage, Xero or other systems for the purpose.
+The built-in accounting is available to some extent in any tour operator back office.
+But the common practice nowadays is more often to connect specialized accounting software like Sage, Xero, or other systems for the purpose.

-It is of vital importance for the tour operator to provide adequate means and conditions of payment for the travel services provided.
-All activities associated with setting up payment methods and conditions are usually handled within a specified back-office section.
-It usually contains options to configure:
+It is of vital importance for the tour operator to provide adequate payment means and conditions for the travel services provided.
+All payment-associated activities are usually handled within a specified back-office section where you can configure:

 • Payment plans and methods